+Then $a$ is a ground right-hand side, and $f(a,a)$ is a ground subterm of a non-ground right-hand side, i.e., $a\in R$ and $f(a,a)\in G$.
+Since the term $f(a,a)$ is also contained in $M_G R$, it is \emph{small}.

+\end{example} Let $\bar R$ be the set of \emph{minimal} elements in $M_G R$ which are large, i.e., not contained in $S$.
+Then by Theorem~\ref{t:unique}, every large term $t$ can be uniquely factored such that $t = t'r$ where $t' \in M_G$ and $r \in \bar R$.
+We then have for small and large terms:

-\item For $T$-subsumption, we single out the case of subsumption w.r.t.\ assignments of large terms only and treat subsumption w.r.t.\ assignments assigning small terms separately. \end{itemize} Thus, we now consider the following formats of two-variable equalities:
+where $R^*$ is the subterm closure of $R$.
+For small terms, i.e., for terms in $S$, on the other hand, we cannot hope for unique factorizations.
+Since there are finitely many small terms only, we take care of small terms by two means: \begin{itemize} \item We restrict the formats $[F_{\x,\cdot}]$ and $[F_{\cdot,\x}]$ from the last section to the case where the occurring ground terms are large and introduce dedicated sub-formats $[F_{\x,s}]$ and $[F_{s,\x}]$ for each small term $s$ in the equalities. \item For $T$-subsumption, we single out the case of subsumption w.r.t.\ assignments of large terms only and treat subsumption w.r.t.\ assignments assigning small terms separately. \end{itemize} The set of non-ground terms is again given as $T' \Let M_G \X$.
+Thus, we now consider the following formats of two-variable equalities:

 In the following, let us call a substitution $\sigma$ of program variables \emph{small}, if for every program variable $\x$, $\sigma(\x)$ either equals $\x$ or is a small ground term.
 The notions of satisfiability, equivalence and subsumption restricted to the set $T$ can be inferred by means of the corresponding notions restricted to the set $L$ of large terms only.
 We have: \begin{itemize} \item A conjunction $\phi$ of equalities is $T$-satisfiable iff there is a small substitution $\sigma$ such that $\sigma(\phi)$ is $L$-satisfiable. \item A conjunction $\phi$ $T$-subsumes an equality $e$, iff for every small substitution $\sigma$, $\sigma(\phi)$ $L$-subsumes $\sigma(e)$. \end{itemize}